Dell Networking: PowerConnect 5500

-Managed Multi-layer gigabit ethernet switches
+Managed multi-layer gigabit Ethernet switches

-Dell Networking offers two main-models for layer3 gigabit ethernet rack switches: the PowerConnect 6200 series and the PowerConnect 7000 series.
+Dell Networking offers two main-models for layer3 gigabit Ethernet rack switches: the PowerConnect 6200 series and the PowerConnect 7000 series.
 In regards to available models for the number of ports, PoE support, and copper/fiber the PCT6200 and PCT7000 models are very similar.
 The basic features of both models are also very alike, but the PCT7000 series offer a range of additional features that are not available in the PCT6200.
 Some important differences between the PCT6200 and PCT7000 are that the PCT7000 offers a dedicated 'out-of-band' management interface.
 Although both switches are stackable, only PCT6200 models or PCT7000 models can be combined in a single stack.
 The only exception is that it is possible to combine the PCT7000 series with the blade-switch PCM6348 in a single stack.
 It is not possible to combine a PCT6200 rack switch with a PCM6220 blade-switch.

 Common features

 The PCT6200 series is the first real 'multilayer switch' and the PCT7000 is a more advanced and powerful multi-layer switch.
 But for both models the following characteristics apply: besides the basic IP features offered by the PCT5500 the PCT6200 series (and above) are real multi-layer switches offering dynamic routing features like RIP and OSPF.
 The PCT6200/PCT7000 series offer either 24 or 48 port switches with a PoE enabled variant on both the 24 and 48 port.
 And there are also switches offering 24 SFP interfaces for an all-fiber network and/or to let the "-F series" switch be used as a distribution or core level with uplinks to remote access-switches via a fiber-optic link.
 Each of the models offers 24+4 or 48+4 ports on the front-side of the switch where the last (highest) 4 ports are so-called 'combo ports': for the 'copper' based switches (1000BaseT or PoE models) there is an option to connect up to four fiber links using an SFP transceiver instead of the corresponding RJ45 copper interfaces.
 And on the PCTxx24F up to four RJ45 UTP ports (without PoE) can be used.

-On the back-side of each model, there are two extension-module bays that can be used for stacking or for 10Gbit uplinks offering two SFP+ transceiver ports.
+On the back-side of each model, there are two extension-module bays that can be used for stacking or for 10 Gbit uplinks offering two SFP+ transceiver ports.
 When stacking the PowerConnect series switches, the stacking module must be installed in bay1.